Oneida County 4-H Robotics

 Upcoming Meetings:

 The next meeting of the Oneida County 4-H Robotics planning group will be held from 5:30-7 p.m.
-Friday, Feb.
-27, at the Northwoods Center at Nicolet Area Technical College.
-All Oneida County 4-H youth and adults are welcome and encouraged to attend!
+Friday, March 27, at the Northwoods Center at Nicolet Area Technical College.
+All Oneida County 4-H youth and adults are welcome to attend.V

 February 27, 2026 Agenda (Text Version)